victor-reghini/victor-reghini/README.md

 - 👨‍💻 A Self-taught Full Stack developer.
 - 🏃 Running and 📖 Studying in spare time.
 - 🌐 Personal website [link](https://reghini.dev/)
-- 🧐 Interested in data base administration and project architecture, currently focusing on backend and full stack development.
+- 🧐 Interested in dba and project architecture, currently focusing on backend and full stack development.
 - 💼 Junior Full Stack Java Developer at Anymarket (DB1 Group).
 [Job Opportunities at DB1](https://db1group.pinpointhq.com/refer/xr3dk)
 - 🎓 Associates Degree in System Analysis and Development - Unicesumar.
-- 🌱 Currently studying Java & Angular.
+- 🌱 Currently studying Java, Spring & Angular.

 # 🥸 About Me

 <p align="justify">
-As a beginner programmer I enjoy coding to solve simple daily problems, like concatenating text, doing repetitive work ou even searching for specific information on public apis.
+As a developer I enjoy coding to solve simple daily problems, like concatenating, formatting or analysing text, doing repetitive work ou even searching for specific information on public apis.
 I started as a front-end developer with JavaScript, TypeScript and React before entering an ecommerce company, where I worked as a Support Analyst helping clients and evidentiating bugs and client improvement recomendations.
 Now I am working as a Junior Full Stack Java Developer learning and developing new functionalities at Anymarket.
 Curently studying Java, Spring and Angular, but with some other tech on the line: rabitmq, aws, kafka and redis.
 </p>